virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return glow * brightness;
 }
 ```
 `remap` is the function that takes a value in one range, and converts it to another.
-In the example above, we remap brightness to the smaller range to not have stars too dark to be seen.
+In the example above, we remap brightness to a smaller range to prevent stars from being too dark to see.

-To seperate big stars from the small ones, we'll add an optical flare to the big ones.
-Using the distance to the star, the horizontal flare can be achieved by combining the smooth step in X direction based on the star's size and Y direction based on the flare's width.
-Vertical is done in the same manner, but with axises reversed:
+To separate big stars from the small ones, we'll add an optical flare to the big ones.
+Using the distance to the star, the horizontal flare can be achieved by combining the smooth step in the X direction based on the star's size and the Y direction based on the flare's width.
+The vertical flare is done in the same manner, but with axes reversed:

 ```glsl
 vec3 generate_stars